Celso Barriga: Landscape Photographer

-I got my first film SLR camera, a Canon AE-1 back back in the 1980's, but didn't really get into it until the advent of the DSLRs in late 1990's to early 2000's.
+I got my first film SLR camera, a Canon AE-1 back in the 1980s, but didn't really get into it until the advent of the DSLRs in late 1990s to early 2000's.

 I use a Fuji X-T1 with several prime lenses, and a Fuji X70, which is a fixed lens camera.
 In this trip, I shot almost 90% with my X70.

 Do you think the ingredients for successful landscape photography are the same all over the world?

 Light quality and composition are important, but I think the most important ingredient would be the story and the people, more specifically, how the people have affected the landscape, or vice-versa, how the landscape affects the people viewing the image.

 Are there any particular areas of Ireland that you really enjoyed shooting?

 What stood out to me the most are the drama between the land and the sea in the west, the green meadows in the midlands, and the people in the small villages and larger cities.
 So, I guess you can say that I like to photograph the whole of Ireland and its people.>

 Find out more about Celso's and his photography by visiting celsobarriga.photography.